South Carolina old-growth forest trip

 Plan the day around feel, not mileage

-Congaree is strongest when you leave room for atmosphere.
-Start with the boardwalk, add a longer trail or paddle if the group still has appetite, and let Columbia handle the sleep-and-meals part.
+Congaree is best when you leave room for atmosphere: boardwalk shade, leaf litter, knees rising from dark water, and the choice to add a trail or paddle only if the day still feels generous.
+Let Columbia handle the sleep-and-meals part.